 Yes.
-Think of Water & Fire as your recovery partner.
-Even if your maintenance team has already handled the initial response, it is best to get Water & Fire involved as soon as possible.
+Think of Nevada Water & Fire as your property restoration partner.
+Even if your maintenance team has already handled the initial response, it is best to get Nevada Water & Fire involved as soon as possible.
 We offer more specialized services, tools and techniques that can ultimately minimize your business interruption, long-term damage and associated costs.
 We can work directly with your maintenance and emergency preparedness team to make sure all of your disaster recovery plans are followed and your business operation can resume as quickly as possible.

-The majority of services are performed in-house with Water & Fire personnel.
+The majority of services are performed in-house with Nevada Water & Fire personnel.
 We are not a franchise operation.
 This allows for much greater control over the quality and consistency of our services.
 Exceptions include major construction trades (i.e., electrical, plumbing, HVAC), specialty trades, engineering firms, environmental testing firms, and manual labor sources.
-Size, scope and location determines how much Water & Fire self-performs on a project.
+Size, scope and location determines how much Nevada Water & Fire self-performs on a project.

 We would be pleased to form a partnership and on-going relationship with your company.
 This can be achieved several different ways: